 Freeze pork for 15 minutes and up to 30 minutes (partially freezing the pork makes it easier to slice).
 Using a sharp chef's knife or slicing knife, slice pork against the grain into 2-inch-long, 1-inch-wide, and 1/8-inch-thick strips.
 The easiest and most efficient way to do this is to start by portioning the pork butt into 2-inch-wide by 1-inch-thick pieces, and then slicing those pieces crosswise into 1/8-inch-thick strips.

-Thread one piece of pork onto a skewer, piercing it through twice to secure it, then bunching meat tightly together like an accordion.
+Thread one piece of pork onto a skewer, piercing it through twice to secure it, then pushing meat tightly together like an accordion.
 Continue threading pork onto skewer, making sure meat is tightly bunched together, leaving no parts of the skewer exposed except for a 2-inch handle at the bottom, and the pointy tip at the top.
 Repeat skewering process with remaining pork.

 Set up grill for skewers, making sure to adjust distance between bricks to the length of your skewers.
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly in the channel between the bricks.

-Place skewers directly over the hot coals, balancing them on top of the bricks, with the handles overhanging the bricks closest to you and the tips balancing on the farther wall of bricks.
+Place skewers directly over hot coals, balancing on top of bricks, with handles overhanging the bricks closest to you and the tips balancing on the farther wall of bricks.
 Using a brush, brush pork with coconut cream.
-Cook, turning skewers and brushing pork with coconut cream frequently, until meat is lightly charred, and a piece of pork looks cooked through when removed and cut in half, 8 to 10 minutes; if flare-ups occur, move the skewers around as needed to get them away from the flames.
+Cook, turning skewers and brushing pork with coconut cream frequently, until meat is lightly charred, and a piece of pork looks cooked through when removed and cut in half, 8 to 10 minutes; if flare-ups occur, move skewers around as needed to get them away from the flames.
 Transfer to serving platter and let rest for 1 to 2 minutes.
 Serve immediately, passing lime wedges, as well as cilantro and dipping sauce (if using), at the table.

 Palm sugar, sometimes labeled as "coconut sugar," can be found at Thai markets, or online.
 For this recipe, an equal amount of packed light brown sugar can be substituted for palm sugar if you have trouble sourcing it.